 Innis College offers awards for new, returning and graduating students.
 Our scholarship database allows you to search through these awards by selecting specific criteria based on your information.

 There are also awards available from other University of Toronto offices.

-Note: Admission awards almost always go just to students coming into first year out of high school.
+Potential students are eligible for admission awards.
+The vast majority of these are based on academics, specifically the admission average used to admit a student.
+Admission awards almost always go just to students coming into first year out of high school.
+We also offer four leadership based awards for new incoming students; applications are required.
 Students transferring from another university/post-secondary institution normally do not qualify.

-Related to academic merit may be specific academic connections – for example, Innis College has scholarship that recognize high academic achievement but for students in specific programs (Cinema Studies, Urban Studies, or Writing and Rhetoric, for example) or students studying in a specific category like Humanities, Social Sciences, or Sciences.
+We also have several awards that require a specific academic connection, for example, high academic achievement for students in specific programs (Cinema Studies, Urban Studies, or Writing and Rhetoric, for example) or students studying in a specific category like Humanities, Social Sciences, or Sciences.

-A special notation that appears on many of these awards, which can be variously, “OSOTF”, “OSOTF II” or “OTSS”, are a special sub-group of need-based awards that were partially funded by the Ontario government.
+A special notation that appears on many of these awards, which can be variously OSOTF, OSOTF or OTSS, is a special sub-group of need-based awards that were partially funded by the Ontario government.
 Such awards not only require a candidate to demonstrate financial need but also be an Ontario resident.
 As such, qualifying for or receiving OSAP is the simplest way to show eligibility.

 The above details do not cover every criterion an award may have.
 We’ve covered criteria around marks, leadership, affiliation (like program of study) and financial need.
 But some awards may be further restricted, like to a year of study, or a special personal circumstance.
 Our scholarship database allows you to search through all our awards by selecting specific criteria based on your information.

 U of T Scholarships

 There are also other offices at U of T that offer scholarships.
 Our Upcoming Scholarships: U of T section has information on where to locate some of these awards.